spryker/spryker-docs/docs/marketplace/user/merchant-portal-user-guides/202108.0/products/concrete-products/managing-marketplace-concrete-product.md

 ## Editing marketplace concrete product details

-To edit the existing marketplace concrete product:
+To edit an existing marketplace concrete product:

 1. On the *Concrete Products* page, next to the concrete product you want to edit, hover over the three dots and click **Manage Product** or just click the line.
 This takes you to the *Concrete Product SKU, Name* page.
-2. In the *Stock* pane, enter the quantity in the *Quantity* field.
+2. In the *Stock* pane, populate the *Quantity* field.
 3. In the *Name* pane, edit *Name* for every locale.
 4. In the *Description* pane, edit *Description* for every locale.
 5. In the *Validity Dates & Time* pane, populate the *Valid from* and *Valid to* fields.
-6. In the *Searchability* pane, from the drop-down menu select the locale(s) where the product is searchable.
+6. In the *Searchability* pane, from the drop-down menu select the locales where the product is searchable.
 7. Click **Save**.

 ### Reference information: *Concrete Product SKU, Name* page